obinnaonyema/vprnn/README.md

     --stations       list of station IDs on which to run pipeline --interval       defines temporal aggregation (defaul: 60min)
 ```
+You can also run the linear regression pipeline `run_lr.py` in the same way.

+For example: `python run_lr.py --stations all` to train linear regression and predict results for all stations

 ### Training, generating demand predictions & inventory decisions